alwcode44/weather-app/README.md

-# weatherapp
+# Weatherapp
-Weather app project
+A Weather app project that displays accurate weather using the openweather api for any region.